aydinmerve-dev/RickAndMortyApp/README.md

 This project lists characters in the show “Rick and Morty” and details of those characters.

 I used the following technologies in this project:
-  -Clean Architecture
+  - Clean Architecture
-  -ReactiveX
+  - ReactiveX
-  -Hilt for DI
+  - Hilt for DI
-  -Room for local storage
+  - Room for local storage
-  -Jetpack libraries
+  - Jetpack libraries